 You can definitely freeze this cake.
-Wrap it in plastic wrap, the wrap in aluminum foil.
+Wrap it in plastic wrap, then wrap in aluminum foil.
 Place in a large freezer-safe Ziplock bag and freeze.

-Yes, this cake is very easy to make dairy-free by using vegan butter and dairy-free yogurt.
+Yes, this cake is easy to make dairy-free by using vegan butter and dairy-free yogurt.